daviecheng/Autonomous-Locking-Knee-Brace/README.md

 7. Repeat Steps 2-6 for multiple Random Forest classifiers.

 ## Standalone ML Arduino
-1. Upload "FallDetectionRF" Arduino code to Arduino IDE.
+1. Upload "arduino-rfc" Arduino code to Arduino IDE.
-2. Include the Random Forest classifier .h file into the same folder as the "FallDetectionRF" Arduino code.
+2. Include the Random Forest classifier .h file into the same folder as the "arduino-rfc" Arduino code.
 3. Adjust the code corresponding to your variable names.
 4. Setup the circuit as shown below; then upload the code to Mega board.
 <img src="https://user-images.githubusercontent.com/84931559/120695492-76e8fe80-c479-11eb-82a4-1e4a17a5788e.png">